LambdaSharp/LambdaRobots/ReadMe.md

 lash deploy LambdaRobots.YosemiteSamRobot:1.0@lambdasharp
 ```

 Now update the behavior of `BringYourOwnRobot` to avoid getting shot.
-For example, you can continuous motion, like `YosemiteSamRobot` or reacting to damage like `HotShotRobot`.
+For example, you can continuous motion, like `YosemiteSamRobot`, which zig-zags across the board, or reacting to damage like `HotShotRobot`.
 Beware that a robot cannot change heading without suddenly stopping if its speed exceeds `Robot.MaxSpeed`.

 ## Level 4: Take on the Champ!